spikeof2010/SpikesRelics/README.md

 	- At the beginning of your turn, gain 1 strength.
 At the beginning of combat, shuffle 2 copies of The Serpent into your draw pile.
 17. Rawhide
     - Uncommon Relic
 	- Whenenver you take attack damage, reduce it by 2.
 18. Snecko Plush
 	- Shop Relic
 	- At the beginning of your turn, randomize the cost of a card until end of turn.
-19. Broken Lever
-    - Common Relic
-    - Whenever you play a Power, Attack, and Skill in the same turn, all enemies lose -2 Strength.
-20. Shock Bauble
-    - Common Relic
-    - Whenever you play a Power, gain 3 block.
-21. Bicycle Wheel
-    - Rare Relic
-    - Every 10 turns, gain 1 Strength and Dexterity and draw a card.
-22. Giant Maggot
-    - Uncommon Relic
-    - Whenever an enemy attacks you, apply 2 poison to that enemy.

 Colorless Cards Include